Copywriting is one of those rare skill sets that is both highly accessible AND highly lucrative.

-In this guide, I’m going to teach you, step by step, how to become a copywriter and earn six figures and beyond.
+In this guide, I’m going to teach you, step by step, how to become a copywriter and earn six figures within the next calendar year.

 I’m certainly not the best, the fastest, or the smartest.
 I know copywriters who hit six figures in their first year and were well past $300k by year three.

 But unlike many people who succeed for one reason or another, I have a very good understanding of WHY I was able to hit my goals and grow my business.

 As a result, in this guide, you aren’t just going to learn how I became a six figure copywriter.
 You are going to learn how you can become one as well.

 If you already understand what it means to be a copywriter, click here to jump to the “how to”.

 A copywriter is someone who creates written messaging for a business or organization, usually with the intent to sell or promote a product, service, or brand.